CDP Stablecoin: Architecture and Implementation

 collateralToSeize = Math.min(collateralToSeize, vault.collateralAmount);

-// Liquidator burns stablecoin to repay
+// Liquidator burns stablecoins to repay

 stablecoin.burnFrom(msg.sender, debtToRepay);